ryantd42/NY-Legislative-Git/2023/S608C-2023/bill.md

  strike, civil disorder, war, military action, national or local emergen- cy,  DRUG  SHORTAGE,  or  other  cause  of an abnormal disruption of the market which results in the declaration of a state of emergency  by  the governor.
-FOR  PURPOSES  OF  THIS SECTION, THE TERM DRUG SHORTAGE SHALL MEAN THE ISSUANCE OF A NOTICE BY THE U.S. FOOD AND  DRUG  ADMINISTRATION PURSUANT  TO  SECTION 506C-1 OF THE FEDERAL FOOD DRUGS AND COSMETICS ACT OR ANY SUCCESSOR PROVISION THEREOF.
-  (C) For the purposes of this section,  the  term  goods  and  services shall  include  [(a)]  (I)  consumer  goods and services used, bought or

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03763-03-3
+  LBD03763-07-3
- S. 608--A  2
+ S. 608--B  2

+  (C) FOR PURPOSES OF THIS SECTION, THE TERM "DRUG SHORTAGE" SHALL MEAN, WITH RESPECT TO ANY DRUG OR MEDICAL PRODUCT INTENDED FOR HUMAN USE, THAT SUCH  DRUG OR MEDICAL PRODUCT IS PUBLICLY REPORTED AS BEING SUBJECT TO A SHORTAGE THE U.S. FOOD AND DRUG ADMINISTRATION.
- rendered primarily for personal, family  or  household  purposes,  [(b)] (II)  essential  medical  supplies and services used for the care, cure, mitigation, treatment or prevention of any illness or disease, and [(c)] (III)  any other essential goods and services used to promote the health or welfare of the public.
-This prohibition shall apply  to  all  parties within  the chain of distribution, including any manufacturer, supplier, wholesaler, distributor or retail seller of goods or  services  or  both sold  by  one  party to another when the product sold was located in the state prior to the sale.
-Goods  and  services  shall  also  include  any repairs  made  by any party within the chain of distribution of goods on an emergency basis as a  result  of  such  abnormal  disruption  of  the market.
+  (D)  For  the  purposes of this section, the term "goods and services" shall include [(a)] (I) consumer goods  and  services  used,  bought  or rendered  primarily  for  personal,  family or household purposes, [(b)] (II) essential medical supplies and services used for  the  care,  cure, mitigation, treatment or prevention of any illness or disease, and [(c)] (III)  any other essential goods and services used to promote the health or welfare of the public.
+  (E) This prohibition shall apply to all parties within  the  chain  of distribution, including any manufacturer, supplier, wholesaler, distrib- utor  or retail seller of goods or services or both sold by one party to another when the product sold was located in  the  state  prior  to  the sale.
+[Goods] FOR THE PURPOSES OF THIS SUBDIVISION, THE TERM "GOODS and services" shall also include any repairs made by any  party  within  the chain of distribution of goods on an emergency basis as a result of such abnormal disruption of the market.
   § 2.
 This act shall take effect immediately.